 “Earl Einar went to Halfdan and carved blood-eagle on his back in this wise, that he thrust a sword into his trunk by the backbone and cut all the ribs away, from the backbone down to the loins, and drew the lungs out there….”

 The History Of Blood Eagle Executions

 In revenge, Lothbrok’s sons invaded England in 865.
-When the Danes captured York, and Lothbrok’s son who was also the most feared Viking of his day, Ivarr the Boneless, saw to it that Aella would be killed.
+When the Danes captured York, one of Lothbrok’s sons, Ivar the Boneless, saw to it that Aella would be killed.

 Thus, he committed the damned king to the blood eagle.

 Modern scholars debate how Vikings performed this ritual torture and whether they even performed the gruesome method at all.
 The process of the blood eagle is indeed so cruel and grisly that it would be difficult to believe that it could actually be carried out.
 Regardless of whether it is merely a work of literary fiction, there is no denying the fact that the ritual was stomach-churning.

 The victim’s hands and legs were tied to prevent escape or sudden movements.
 Then, the person seeking vengeance stabbed the victim by his tailbone and up towards the rib cage.
 Each rib was then meticulously separated from the backbone with an ax, which left the victim’s internal organs on full display.

 The victim is said to have remained alive throughout the entire procedure.
 What’s worse, the Vikings would then literally rub salt into the gaping wound in the form of a saline stimulant.